Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff: Numerical Results and Discussions

 \section{Numerical Results and Discussions}

-In this section, extensive numerical results are provided to evaluate the effectiveness of our proposed algorithm and the SE-EE tradeoff performance of RS.
+In this section, extensive numerical results are provided to evaluate the effectiveness of our proposed algorithm and the SE-EE tradeoff performance of RSMA.
 Without loss of generality, the BS is equipped with $N_{t}=4$ transmit antennas, the noise power is $\sigma_{k}^{2}=-20$ dBm, the static circuit power consumption is $\mathrm{P_{\mathrm{c}}}=$5 dBW, $\chi=0.1$ W/(bit/s/Hz), and the iterative procedure of all the algorithms considered in this section is terminated when the objective values between two subsequent iterations is less than $10^{-6}$.
-The SNR in the figures is defined as $10\log_{10}(\mathrm{P_{\mathrm{max}}}/\sigma_{k}^{2})$.
+The signal-to-noise ratio (SNR) in the figures is defined as $10\log_{10}(\mathrm{P_{\mathrm{max}}}/\sigma_{k}^{2})$.
 Some specific simulation parameters are given according to different figures.
 According to \cite{Dai2017hybrid}, we consider the simplified geometric channel model as

 where $\nu_{k}$ is the gain of channel and characterizes channel disparity parameter, $\theta_{k}$ is the angle-of-departure (AoD) from BS to user $k$ and characterizes the correlation between channels, and the scalar $d$ is the interval of antennas and $\lambda_{\mathrm{c}}$ is the carrier wavelength.
-All algorithms are performed on a PC with a 1.99 GHz i7-8550U CPU and 16 GB RAM, and all convex problems are solved by using MOSEK solver \cite{Mosek2018}.
+All algorithms are performed on a PC with a 1.99 GHz i7-8550U CPU and 16 GB RAM, and all convex problems are solved by the advanced CVX tool, i.e., MOSEK solver \cite{Mosek2018}.